 File formats Supported

 Our Broadcast closed captions are supplied in the following and most commonly used formats.
-For other file types, contact us for more information.
+For other file types, visit our page on closed captioning formats for more information.

 EBU STL, SCC, MCC, AAF, CAP, DTS, TTML, WebVTT and more…